Air quality reviews and reports

-This page is about the way in which we monitor air quality in the borough.
+1. The way we monitor air quality in the borough

 We have a duty by law to review and assess air quality in the borough on a regular basis, to ensure that the various pollutants are below their respective limit values set by the Government.

-This review is called an Updating and Screening Assessment exercise and examines what, if any, factors have changed in the borough since the last assessment that might have led to a deterioration in air quality (e.g. new roads, increased traffic flows on existing roads, new industry etc.).
+The Annual Status Report (ASR) examines what, if any, factors have changed in the borough since the last assessment that might have led to a deterioration in air quality (e.g. new roads, increased traffic flows on existing roads, new industry etc.) as well as reporting on current monitoring data and progress on measures in the current air quality action plan and / or air quality strategy.

 If this assessment identifies any areas where there are potential breaches of the air quality standards, then a detailed assessment must be undertaken of the area(s).